 Pine Hill Waldorf School

-The Waldorf pedagogy is designed to address the emotional, aesthetic and social needs of the whole child, and to teach head, heart and hands.
-It stimulates the mind with a full spectrum of academic subjects; it nurtures the emotions through the arts and by conveying knowledge experientially; and it works with the hands every day, in handwork and crafts, music, and the arts.
+In support of a rich, academic experience, Waldorf pedagogy is designed to address the emotional, aesthetic and social needs of the whole child.
+It stimulates the mind with a full spectrum of academic subjects; it nurtures the emotions through the arts and conveys knowledge experientially; and it works with the hands every day, in handwork and crafts, science and math, music, and the arts.
 Waldorf schools are committed to excellence and offer students a rigorous classical education for the most demanding of colleges.

 The benefits of Waldorf education — both to the individual and to society — are becoming well-known, thanks to the work of many educators and authors, as well as alumni and parents.
 We invite you now to learn more about Waldorf education and Pine Hill.